CenterForSpatialResearch/MappingForTheUrbanHumanities/Tutorials/7_AnalyzingData01.md

 We will be creating a number of new layers during this portion of the exercise so in order to save all of these layers produced in the process of our analysis lets first create a new folder within the MappingfortheUrbanHumanities/Class_Data/3_AnalyzingData folder and name it `Process`.
 Save all new layers created during this exercise in this folder.
 #####Creating Buffers
-1. On your menu bar navigate to `Vector`>`Geoprocessing Tools` > `Buffer(s)`.
+* On your menu bar navigate to `Vector`>`Geoprocessing Tools` > `Buffer(s)`.
 ![buffer](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/AnalyzingData01/05_Buffer.png)

-  a.
-Choose Bronx_Libraries as your input vector layer – this sets which layer the buffers are drawn around.
+  * Choose Bronx_Libraries as your input vector layer – this sets which layer the buffers are drawn around.

-  b.
-Set the buffer distance to 1320.
+  * Set the buffer distance to 1320.
 Note: the values in this field have the same units as the projection of your input datalayer and map project.
 Our map is projected in the NAD83 New York State Plane (Long Island) projection system whose units are in feet.
 To confirm this you can open the layer properties and inspect the coordinate reference system for the layer.
 Thus we choose 1320 feet because this is equivalent to 1/4 mile.

-  c.
-Browse in order to save the Output shapefile as ‘BX_Library_QuarterMiBuffer` within your 3_AnalyzingData\Process folder.
+  * Browse in order to save the Output shapefile as ‘BX_Library_QuarterMiBuffer` within your 3_AnalyzingData\Process folder.

-  d.
-Click `OK`.
+  * Click `OK`.
 Then Click `Close`.
 Your map should look something like the following:

 ![location](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/AnalyzingData01/06_Buffer.png)

-2. Next we will use the select by location tool to determine which schools fall within ¼ mile of a library.
+* Next we will use the select by location tool to determine which schools fall within ¼ mile of a library.
 Navigate to `Vector`>`Research Tools`>`Select By Location`
-  a.
-Select features in  `Bronx_Schools` that intersect features in `BX_Library_QuarterMiBuffer`
+  * Select features in  `Bronx_Schools` that intersect features in `BX_Library_QuarterMiBuffer`

-  b.
-Select OK, and then close.
+  * Select OK, and then close.

-  c.
-Open the attribute table of `Bronx_Schools` and notice that 90 schools were selected.
+  * Open the attribute table of `Bronx_Schools` and notice that 90 schools were selected.
 Thus there are 90 schools in the Bronx that are within ¼ mile of a library.

-3. Now we want to answer our second question:  Which five libraries serve the greatest number of school children?
+*  Now we want to answer our second question:  Which five libraries serve the greatest number of school children?
 To answer this, we will perform a *spatial join*.

-  a.
-A spatial join is a new tool for us which allows us to summarize the attributes from one layer within the attribute table of another based on the spatial relationship between them.
+  * A spatial join is a new tool for us which allows us to summarize the attributes from one layer within the attribute table of another based on the spatial relationship between them.

-  b.
-On your menu navigate to `Vector`>`Data Management`>`Join attributes by location`.
+  * On your menu navigate to `Vector`>`Data Management`>`Join attributes by location`.

 ![location](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/AnalyzingData01/07_SpatialJoin.png)

-  c.
-Just like with a table join the `Target vector layer` is the layer to which we would like to join new information to and the `Join vector layer` is the layer which we are joining to the target layer.
+  * Just like with a table join the `Target vector layer` is the layer to which we would like to join new information to and the `Join vector layer` is the layer which we are joining to the target layer.
 In our case BX_Library_QuarteMiBuffer is the `Target vector layer` and Bronx_Schools is the `Join vector layer`

-  d.
-Because there might be multiple features in the join layer within one of the target layer features we need to tell QGIS how we would like to summarize the attributes from the Bronx Schools layer when they are joined to the buffer around the libraries.
+  * Because there might be multiple features in the join layer within one of the target layer features we need to tell QGIS how we would like to summarize the attributes from the Bronx Schools layer when they are joined to the buffer around the libraries.
 We can tell QGIS to take the values of the attribute fields for the first school it finds or to compute a summary (either Mean, Min, Max, Sum, or Median) of the values of all features in the schools layer which lie within the target features.

-  e.
-We want to know the total number of students enrolled in the schools which are within our ¼ mile buffers and thus we will **select** `Take summary of intersecting features`, and choose `sum`.
+  * We want to know the total number of students enrolled in the schools which are within our ¼ mile buffers and thus we will **select** `Take summary of intersecting features`, and choose `sum`.

-  f.
-Save the output shapefile within Class_Data/3_AnalyzingData/Process as ‘Library_QuartMiBuffer_SchoolsJoin`
+  * Save the output shapefile within Class_Data/3_AnalyzingData/Process as ‘Library_QuartMiBuffer_SchoolsJoin`

-  g.
-In the Output table options select Keep all records (including non-matching target records), this will ensure that the buffers for which there are no schools are kept in our dataset.
+  * In the Output table options select Keep all records (including non-matching target records), this will ensure that the buffers for which there are no schools are kept in our dataset.

-  h.
-Select `OK`.
+  * Select `OK`.

-  i.
-A warning box will appear letting you know that a new layer has been created as a result of this spatial join.
+  * A warning box will appear letting you know that a new layer has been created as a result of this spatial join.
 Click `OK`.
 Then close the `Join attributes by location` dialogue box.

-  j.
-Note that `Library_QuarterMiBuffer_SchoolsJoin` has now been added to your map as a layer.
+  * Note that `Library_QuarterMiBuffer_SchoolsJoin` has now been added to your map as a layer.

-  k. **Open** the attribute table for this layer.
+  * **Open** the attribute table for this layer.
 Notice the new field `SUMEnrollment` that has been added on.
 This field contains the sum of the enrollments for all of the schools within the buffer.

-  l.
-Which five libraries serve the greatest number of enrolled school children.
+  * Which five libraries serve the greatest number of enrolled school children.
 Sort the attribute table by SUMEnrollment and identify the top five libraries.

 ![location](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/AnalyzingData01/08_Enrollment.png)